slackapi/deno-slack-builder/README.md

 Library for building a Run on Slack Deno project.
 The artifacts produced from this library are what can be deployed as a Run on Slack project.

 The top level `mod.ts` file can be run as a Deno program.
-It takes 2 command line arguments:
+It takes up to 3 command line arguments:

-* `--source="/path/to/project/"`
+* `--source="/path/to/project/"` Defaults to the current working directory
-* `--output="/path/to/build/artifacts/"`
+* `--output="/path/to/build/artifacts/"` Optional if `--manifest` is set.
+Will print to stdout out if omitted
+* `--manifest` Will only generate the manifest.json file

 ```
-deno run --unstable --allow-write --allow-read ./src/mod.ts --source="samples/a" --output="dist/a"
+deno run -q --unstable --allow-write --allow-read ./src/mod.ts --source="samples/a" --output="dist/a"
 ```